assecosee/see.asee.FreemiumAppProtector/README.md

 </h1>

 # 🔒 App Protector: Freemium RASP Solution
-Elevate your mobile app security with ASEE's App App Protector is a Freemium Runtime Application Self-Protection (RASP) solution developed by ASEE, designed to elevate mobile app security.
+App Protector is a Runtime Application Self-Protection (RASP) solution developed by ASEE, designed to elevate mobile app security.
 Strengthen your defenses against emerging threats without compromising user experience.

 We have created a freemium SDK so that you can try our solution.